 Cerebral palsy can affect all areas of the body.
 It can affect both sides (diplegia), just the legs (paraplegia), only one side (hemiplegia), all arms and legs (quadriplegia), or even just one limb (monoplegia).
 Therefore, it shouldn’t be surprising that it can also affect your oral muscles.

 It’s important to keep in mind that just because someone with cerebral palsy cannot speak, does not mean they can’t understand you.
 Instead, they may just struggle to control their oral muscles (dysarthria).
-Many individuals with dysarthria know exactly what they want to say back but are unable to and must rely on alternative methods of communication.
+Many individuals with dysarthria know exactly what they want to say back but are unable to verbally express themselves and must rely on alternative methods of communication.

 8) The Effects of Cerebral Palsy Can Worsen If Not Properly Managed